Should You Let Your Cat Sleep With You?

 Disadvantages Of Letting Your Cat Sleep With You

 As mentioned previously, cats are nocturnal creatures.
 This means that it’s highly unlikely that they will sleep all the way through the night.
-Because of this, if you are a light sleeper, you may be woken up at multiple times throughout the night by your cat moving around the room.
+Because of this, if you are a light sleeper, you may be woken up multiple times throughout the night by your cat moving around the room.
 And if they are a vocal creature, this can get rather annoying.
-One way to assuage this, or attempt to at least, is to tire your cat out during the day before you both go to sleep.
+One way to assuage this (or at least attempt to) is to tire your cat out during the day before you both go to sleep.
 This means lots of activity and playtime, and possibly a walk outside if your cat is leash-trained.
 If you have an indoor-outdoor cat, you could consider letting them outside for a bit of time in the evening and then calling them back in before sleep.
-This helps tucker the little friends out in the hopes that they will sleep throughout the night.
+This helps tucker your little friend out in the hopes that they will sleep throughout the night.

 If you’ve ever slept with a pet before, you understand the age-old issue of sleeping under the blankets with a small creature on top of the blankets.
 They weigh down the covers!
 This makes it especially difficult to pull the blankets close around you.
 Even for a small cat, this can prove to be an annoying issue, especially when you wake up freezing cold in the middle of the night.

 A Third Option